carpentries-incubator/machine-learning-novice-sklearn/episodes/06-dimensionality-reduction.md

 ## Dimensionality reduction

+As we saw in the last episode, general clustering algorithms work well with low-dimensional data.
+However, many machine learning datasets contain many more dimensions.
+Higher-dimensional data typically requires more memory to store, and more computational effort to process.

-As seen in the last episode, general clustering algorithms work well with low-dimensional data.
-In this episode we see how higher-dimensional data, such as images of handwritten text or numbers, can be processed with dimensionality reduction techniques to make the datasets more accessible for other modelling techniques.
+In this episode, we will be using images of handwritten text or numbers, and processing them with dimensionality reduction techniques to make the datasets more accessible for other modelling techniques.
 The dataset we will be using is the Scikit-Learn subset of the Modified National Institute of Standards and Technology (MNIST) dataset.

 ![](fig/MnistExamples.png){alt='MNIST example illustrating all the classes in the dataset'}

 The MNIST dataset contains 70,000 images of handwritten numbers, and are labelled from 0-9 with the number that each image contains.
 Each image is a greyscale and 28x28 pixels in size for a total of 784 pixels per image.
 Each pixel can take a value between 0-255 (8bits).
 When dealing with a series of images in machine learning we consider each pixel to be a feature that varies according to each of the sample images.
 Our previous penguin dataset only had no more than 7 features to train with, however even a small 28x28 MNIST image has as much as 784 features (pixels) to work with.

 ![](fig/mnist_30000-letter.png){alt='MNIST example of a single image'}

 To make this episode a bit less computationally intensive, the Scikit-Learn example that we will work with is a smaller sample of 1797 images.
 Each image is 8x8 in size for a total of 64 pixels per image, resulting in 64 features for us to work with.
 The pixels can take a value between 0-15 (4bits).
 Let's retrieve and inspect the Scikit-Learn dataset with the following code:

 ```python
 import numpy as np